linagora/tmail-flutter/docs/adr/0108-workplace-call-transport-and-oversize-attachment-recovery.md

 - The bridge body widens from a JSON map to any payload, so binary can ride the same path.

+### One file body reader for both destinations

+- A picked file is read the same way whatever uploads it.
+- It streams from the file's path when the platform has a file system.
+- It reads from the file's bytes otherwise, which on web is always.
+- A file carrying neither is an error, not a silently empty body.
+- It is lifted out of the JMAP uploader's body builder, so both destinations share one reader.

 ### Recovery before the failure dialog

 - A rejected upload may be handed to a recovery first; the dialog is the fallback.